Wadsworth Jarrell: Higher education and current life

-After military service, Jarrell moved to Chicago where his sister Nellie attended Northwestern University.
-It was in Chicago where Jarrell would have his first museum experiences.
-Growing in up Georgia, African Americans were not allowed to visit museums until the Civil Rights Act of 1964, therefore these early museum visits made a major impression on him.
-A year later he enrolled at the Art Institute of Chicago for advertising art and graphic design, where he attended night classes.
+After military service, Jarrell moved to Chicago, where his sister Nellie attended Northwestern University.
+It was in Chicago that Jarrell had his first museum experiences.
+Growing in up Georgia, African Americans were not allowed to visit museums until the Civil Rights Act of 1964, therefore these early museum visits made a major impression on Jarrell.
+A year later, he enrolled at the Art Institute of Chicago for advertising art and graphic design, where he attended night classes.
 His days were spent working at the International Paint company where he mixed paint.
 He also took classes at the Ray Vogue School for Commercial Arts.
 He began attending the Art Institute full-time in 1954.
 Jarrell eventually lost interest in commercial art and focused on classes about painting and drawing, gaining inspiration from instructor Laura McKinnon and her ideas about spatial relationship theory.
 In 1958, he graduated with his original major(s), retaining a strong desire to pursue the life of a fine artist.
 At this time he also met artist Jeff Donaldson, who became a friend who influenced his career.
-In 1959, the year of his first marriage, he became an advertising photographer, taking photos of type and lettering styles.
-The couple would divorce shortly after the marriage.
+In 1959, the year of Jarrell's first marriage, he became an advertising photographer, taking photos of type and lettering styles.
+The couple divorced shortly after the marriage.

 In 1963, Jarrell met Elaine Annette Johnson, known as Jae, who ran a clothing boutique, the woman who became his second wife on June 2, 1967.
 They spent their honeymoon in Nassau and on January 7, 1968, Wadsworth Jr. was born.
-During the pregnancy Jae closed her boutique and moved into Jarrell's studio, running a mail order service instead.
+During the pregnancy, Jae closed her boutique and moved into Jarrell's studio, running a mail order service instead.
 As the social and economic world of Chicago declined, gang violence threatened the family's neighborhood.
 After their second child, Jennifer, was born the family decided to move to the New York City area.
-In May 1971, they made the move, first heading to Waterbury, Connecticut, then New Haven before spending three months in Boston.
-The family then moved to Washington, D.C. where Jarrell began teaching at Howard University in 1971, recruited by Jeff Donaldson.
-At Howard he pursued his MFA, focusing on African culture, specifically the Senufo people.
-The couple would have another daughter, Roslyn Angela, in 1972.
+In May 1971, they made the move, first heading to Waterbury, Connecticut, then to New Haven, before spending three months in Boston.
+The family then moved to Washington, D.C., where Jarrell began teaching at Howard University in 1971, recruited by Jeff Donaldson.
+At Howard, he pursued his MFA, focusing on African culture, specifically the Senufo people.
+The couple had another daughter, Roslyn Angela, in 1972.